Hyderabadi Khatti Dal Recipe

 In Hindi and Urdu, “khatti” means sour.
 This Hyderabadi Khatti Dal gets its name from the characteristic tanginess of tamarind.

-This dal is a staple in Hyderabadi households and is typically served alongside meat curries, steamed rice, roti, papad and sliced onions.
-You can also serve some pickle on the side for a delicious meal.
+This dal is a staple in Hyderabadi households and is typically served alongside Hyderabadi biryani.
+You can also serve it with meat curries or Andhra-style veg curries.

-Hyderabadi khatti dal is quick and easy to make, and it comes together using a few simple ingredients, which are mostly available in an Indian kitchen.
-It is light and comforting, with a lovely balance of tangy and spicy flavors.
+Hyderabadi khatti dal is quick and easy to make, and it comes together with a few simple ingredients that are mostly available in an Indian kitchen.
 This gluten-free and vegan dal is perfect for adding to your everyday meals.

 Ingredients